Digital-Defiance/nlp-metaformer/README.md

 ## Preliminary Results

-These are some results and explorations from earlier experiments, they will soon be replaced by final results.
+These are some results and explorations from earlier experiments, they will soon be replaced by final (and more asd intelligible) results.

-Modified Self Attention, Metric Tensor Heads
+- Modified Self Attention, Metric Tensor Heads (possible avenues to look at when trying to interpret what they are doing)

 ![image](https://github.com/Digital-Defiance/llm-voice-chat/assets/63464503/5f17ae14-a627-4c0d-9a44-6b60e69f3774)